Magnum P.I. (2018 TV series) season 3: Casting

-Marketing and release
+Release

 When CBS revealed its fall schedule for the 2020–2021 broadcast season it was revealed that Magnum P.I. would keep the timeslot it held in the previous season of Friday's at 9:00 PM ET.
-On October 21, 2020, CBS announced premiere dates for its scripted series; Magnum P.I. and its Friday evening counterparts Blue Bloods and MacGyver remained absent from the schedule.
-On November 9, 2020, CBS gave the season a premiere date of December 4, 2020; delayed from its usual late-September premiere date as a result of the COVID-19 pandemic.
+In October 2020, CBS announced premiere dates for its scripted series; Magnum P.I. and its Friday evening counterparts Blue Bloods and MacGyver remained absent from the schedule.
+In November 2020, CBS gave the season a premiere date of December 4, 2020; delayed from its usual late-September premiere date as a result of the COVID-19 pandemic.
 The season aired three episodes in December 2020 before taking its regular mid-season break and returned in January 2021.
 "The Lies We Tell," the seasons eleventh episode was originally scheduled to air on March 12, 2021.
 When CBS chose to air a rebroadcast of Oprah with Meghan and Harry in its place the episode was rescheduled to be broadcast on March 26.
 In March 2021, CBS announced that the season would conclude on May 7, 2021.
 In Canada, CTV aired the series in simulcast with CBS.
 In the United Kingdom, the third season began airing on Sky One on January 3, 2021.